londelec/leandcxmlman/source/sections/Annexes/AnalogValueProcessing.rst

 --------------------

-Analog value scaling attributes
+Analog value scaling attributes :ref:`xmlattr-IEC10xmaAICoeff`, :ref:`xmlattr-IEC10xmaAIStartOffset`, :ref:`xmlattr-IEC10xmaAIZeroDeadband`, :ref:`xmlattr-IEC10xmaAIOffset`, :ref:`xmlattr-IEC10xmaAIOffsetDeadband`, :ref:`xmlattr-IEC10xmaAINonZeroOffset`
-:xmlref:`Coeff`, :xmlref:`StartOffset`, :xmlref:`ZeroDeadband`, :xmlref:`Offset`, :xmlref:`OffsetDeadband`, :xmlref:`NonZeroOffset`
 exist in Master and Slave protocol instances and scaling processes are independent of each other.
 This means analog value received from an outstation will be scaled at Master protocol instance first and then by a Slave protocol instance before sending the value out.
 It is recommended to enable scaling at Master protocol instances that receive analog values from outstations, but there are no restrictions that would prevent using scaling at Slave protocol instances.
 Analog value scaling sequence in shown in the flowchart below.

 .. figure:: ../_images/AI_scaling_flow.*
+   :name: figid-aiscaling
    :figclass: figure-left

    AI scaling sequence

 .. tip::

-   :xmlref:`StartOffset` attribute automatically sets Invalid [:lemonobgtext:`IV`] quality flag when forcing analog value to zero '0'.
+   :ref:`xmlattr-IEC10xmaAIStartOffset` attribute automatically sets Invalid [:lemonobgtext:`IV`] quality flag when forcing analog value to zero '0'.
    This is designed to detect failure of a 4-20mA tranducer (or similar) connected to an Analog Input.
    4mA current is expecet when transducer is connected even if it is not measuring anything.
    If the current drops below 4mA Invalid [:lemonobgtext:`IV`] quality flag is used to indicate a transducer failure or disconnect.
-   :xmlref:`ZeroDeadband` attribute works alongside :xmlref:`StartOffset` in order to suppress noise around 4mA value and its use is receommended.
+   :ref:`xmlattr-IEC10xmaAIZeroDeadband` attribute works alongside :ref:`xmlattr-IEC10xmaAIStartOffset` in order to suppress noise around 4mA value and its use is receommended.

 Scaling calculator below shows how leandc analog scaling actually works.
 Enter a numeric value in the box 'Start value' and the 'Result' box will show the value after scaling has been applied.